Combifightet/discord_bots/source/json/standard_curricula/README.md

 | **Wahlpflicht Gestalten<br>und Anwenden**    | `'ge_an'` | _wif_ |
 | **Anwenden**                     | `'anw'`   | _wif_ |
 | **Schlüssel- und <br> Methoden kompetenzen** | `'smk'`   | _cv_ \| _inf_ \| _inginf_ |

-> also need to add a module for bachlor thesis / internship semester

-and constaints are used for defining the groups in which a specific amound of credits has to be graded _(and not only certified?!)_: